Gold Fields House

-Gold Fields House was a high rise office block in the Sydney central business district on the corner of Alfred and Pitt Streets.
+Gold Fields House was a high rise office block in the Sydney central business district on the corner of Alfred and Pitt streets.
 Completed in 1966, it was one of the earliest high rise buildings in Sydney.
 The tower of 27 storeys was designed by Peddle, Thorp and Walker "as a balance to the AMP Building" constructed four years earlier in 1962 at the other end of Circular Quay.
 Together they created a "gateway" to the city of Sydney.
 It was sold for redevelopment in 2014 and demolished in 2017/2018.

-Construction
+History

 Gold Fields House was built for Consolidated Gold Fields by a joint venture of Mainline, Dilingham and Haunstrup.
 It contained 4,000 tons of structural steel and took two years to complete.
 The steel frame had cellular steel floors topped with concrete.
 Its precast concrete panels were supported at floor level and span between the structural columns.
 Glass mosaic tiles face the external columns.
 Marble was used in the columns and floor of the foyer.

 Construction progress was recorded in a series of drawings by Sydney artist Unk White after making on site sketches at regular intervals.

 In June 2006, Gold Fields House was sold by Multiplex to Valad Property Group.
 In 2011 Valad announced stated in its March quarter update on Thursday that the Sydney Local Environment Plan 2005 (Amendment No. 2), which was previously approved by the Sydney City Council, has been gazetted by the government.
 Valad targeted Asian investors for a much taller tower.